farihanurhasin20/The_Game_of_Minion/README.md

-# TheGameofMinion
+# The_Game_of_Minion
-This a java-swing minigame.
-The player guides a minion across a side-scrolling landscape, avoiding obstacles to achieve a higher score.
+This is a Java Swing mini-game where players control a cute minion character as it traverses a side-scrolling landscape.
+The objective is to avoid obstacles along the way and aim for a high score.

 ## Project Title:
 - Category(e.g: Management System/Game): Game (The Game Of Minion)